Palliative Medicine/Palliative Care (MSc/PgDip)

 The Postgraduate Diploma/MSc in Palliative Medicine (open to doctors)

-The Postgraduate Diploma/MSc in Palliative Care (open to appropriate non-medical healthcare professionals.
+The Postgraduate Diploma/MSc in Palliative Care (open to appropriate non-medical healthcare professionals).

 The Diploma Stage

-A holistic approach to patient care is adopted throughout with an emphasis on reflective practice where the student is encouraged to consider all aspects of their patients’ care.
+Each year of the Diploma has a 2-3 day compulsory contact session usually held in Cardiff in September which allows topical issues and communication skills to be discussed and practised in small groups.
+During group work students are expected to actively contribute to the group discussion/activity.
+Throughout the programme a holistic approach to patient care is adopted with an emphasis on reflective practice where the student is encouraged to consider all aspects of their patients’ care.
 Different topics in palliative care are studied through a series of relevant articles, available through the Internet, which are categorised as "recommended reading" as well as additional "themed reading".
-Students will be asked to identify key areas for their own learning from this resource and select the themed reading material that meets their learning needs as well as identifying their own resources.
+Students will be asked to identify key areas for their own learning from this resource and select the themed reading material that meets their learning needs as well as identifying their own resources

 The MSc Stage